antoninoweb/generate-all-possible-combinations/README.md

 # Generator collection
-A collection of programs that generate all possible combinations of a given string or array, with using as less libraries as possible.
+A collection of programs for generating all possible combinations of a given string or array, with using as less libraries as possible.
-(Currently there's only one program, written in python 3)